vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

 The following screenshot shows the function module in transaction `SE37`.
 You can use this to learn all the necessary details about the function module.
 You can see in the screenshot that this function module has two import parameters that are relevant to us.
-* `NUMBER` is the number of the production order.
+* `NUMBER` is the production order number.
-* `ORDER_OBJECTS` is a structure that defines which parts of the order you want to be part of the response to the call.
+* `ORDER_OBJECTS` is a structure that defines which parts of the order you want to include in the response to the call.

 ![image](/assets/2024-02-29/020.png)

 Let's dive deeper into the `ORDER_OBJECTS` structure.
-There are several elements we can select if we want to include them in the response.
+There's a list of elements, and we can select the ones we want to include in the response.
 Because we're interested in the components, we select the `COMPONENTS` attribute of the structure.

 The function module works like this in order to reduce the complexity of the call.
 If the caller is not interested in the header data, for example, we can just not select `HEADER`.
 That makes the call perform much faster, because it avoids unnecessary internal database queries.